pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 - Once you run into a problem in your code it's a good idea to think about what __kind__ of problem it is
 - Especially in relation to your own code
 - This will allow you to __find__ the location of the problem more easily
-- If it's a problem with the way a paddle is moving, you can probably start out looking in the `Paddle` class, maybe in the `handleInput()` or `update()` methods
+- If it's a problem with the way a Predator is moving, you can probably start out looking in the `Predator` class, maybe in the `handleInput()` or `move()` methods
-- If the ball is passing straight through your paddles, maybe it's in the `handleCollision()` method of the `Ball` class
+- If the Prey aren't being eaten, it should be something to do with the `handleEating()` method in the `Predator` class (including it not being called in the main program, for instance)
 - Be a detective

 ---